jaimetur/PhotoMigrator/ROADMAP.md

 - [x] Added Help text for Google Photos Mode
 - [x] Changed the logic to detect google_takeout_mode (former normal_mode)
 - [x] Put at the end of the help the standard option (those that are not related to any Support mode)
+- [x] Updated README.md
+- [x] Update RELEASES-NOTES.md
+- [x] Create a New Release in GitHub Production Repo
 - [x] Added RELEASES-NOTES.md file to the distribution package.
-- [x] Updated README.md
 - #### Automated Migration:
 - [x] Created functions synology_upload_ALL(input_folder) and immich_upload_ALL(input_folder) to upload:
     - 1. Album folder (if exists) with synology_upload_albums() and immich_upload_albums()